naveenkkkk/Ideal_Site_Selection/README.md

 # Ideal_Site_Selection
-This a analysis using QGIS software to find an ideal site for a factory and collection center
+This is a analysis using QGIS software to find an ideal site for a factory and collection center

 So with the coordinates we can see the admin block, company land in the map.